Focus Awards Level 3 Certificate in Preparing to Work in Adult Social Care (RQF)

-Learners wishing to progress from this qualification can undertake the following qualifications:
+Learners wishing to progress from this qualification can undertake the following qualification:

 - Level 4 Certificate in Management for Health and Social Care

-Learners should be 16 (minimum) to undertake this qualification.
+Learners should be a minimum of 16 years old to undertake this qualification.

 This qualification is available in England and Northern Ireland.